softlayer/slick/README.rst

 Installation
 ------------
-Instructions will be added in January 2014.
+Instructions will be added in Winter 2014.

 System Requirements
 -------------------